gajus/gajus.com-blog/post/harder-better-faster-stronger-lo-dash-v3/index.md

     * _.without
     * _.zip

+## Custom Builds

+The official [changelog](https://github.com/lodash/lodash-cli/wiki/Changelog) have not been updated.
+Until that day, I have summarized the findings[^https://github.com/lodash/grunt-lodash/issues/15]:

+* Allows `lodash modularize exports=es6` builds.
+* Dropped support for `underscore` builds.
+* Has singular category names like "array" instead of "arrays".

 ## ES6

 There is a [ES6 branch](https://github.com/lodash/lodash/tree/es6) of Lo-Dash v3.
-It is using [ES6 modules](http://jsmodules.io/), Set & WeakMap, supports cloning typed arrays, & aligns many methods to ES6.[^https://twitter.com/jdalton/status/541379703169220608]
+It is using [ES6 modules](http://jsmodules.io/), Set & WeakMap, supports cloning typed arrays & aligns many methods to ES6.[^https://twitter.com/jdalton/status/541379703169220608]

 ## io.js